 - There are essentially four different fuel types for generators, gasoline, diesel fuel, natural gas, and propane.
 In our opinion, propane is by far the best choice here for many reasons.
 With propane, the tank resides on your property, and you control the supply.
 A propane supply tank can also be properly sized to provide for several weeks of continuous operation without being refilled.
 Natural gas is also a good option, however homeowners must take into account that during severe emergencies, natural pipeline gas supply may be disrupted due to the fact that transfer stations and control systems for the natural gas utilities require electricity to operate.
 Diesel power generators are often recommended for larger commercial or industrial applications, and especially mobile applications were propane or natural gas cannot be used.
 The advantage of a diesel powered generator lies in the energy density of the fuel itself.
 Diesel fuel provides the highest energy density value of any fuel available for this purpose, i.e. a tank full of diesel fuel will power a generator for a long time and put out a lot of electricity.
 The last least desirable choice would be gasoline, and this is relegated primarily to portable generators which are severely hobbled by the fact that there fuel storage tanks are generally very small and have to continually be refilled.
 Gasoline also does not have a good shelf life, and will deteriorate in under 12 months if not adequately treated.

-- Standby generators can work in either automatic mode or manual mode.
-Most installations provided by Sippin energy products include an ATS (automatic transfer switch), which initiates generator operation if the system detects a power outage from the utility company.
-Manual transfer switches can also be installed on specific circuits within the home that require a user to manually start the generator and then select individual circuits to receive standby power.
-This is a less desirable, but less expensive method.
-Both of the above stated methods must include a protection mechanism to prevent back feeding of standby electrical power to the utility grid.
+- Sippin Energy Products installs generators designed to work in automatic mode with an ATS (automatic transfer switch), which initiates generator operation if the system detects a power outage from the utility company.
+This system includes a protection mechanism to prevent back feeding of standby electrical power to the utility grid.